tensorflow/tensorflow/tensorflow/docs_src/install/install_sources.md

 *   [TensorFlow CMake build](https://github.com/tensorflow/tensorflow/tree/r0.12/tensorflow/contrib/cmake)

 Note: Starting from 1.6 release, our prebuilt binaries will use AVX instructions.
-This may break TF on older CPUs.
+Older CPUs may not be able to execute these binaries.

 ## Determine which TensorFlow to install